-confirmation rules should depend on the type of account in which security futures are held (e.g., in a securities account at a broker/dealer, or a futures account at an FCM).

-The proposed rule change adopts what appears to be the resolution of this issue - namely, that the customer account statement and confirmation rules will apply based upon the type of account used for the security futures.
-Thus, the paragraphs of the security futures rule pertaining to customer account statements and confirmations apply only to security futures held in security accounts.
+NASD's security futures rule applies to all NASD member firms.
+Many of these members will be broker/dealers that notice register with the CFTC as an FCM or IB.
+Other members will be fully registered with both the SEC and CFTC ("fully registered firms").
+In a joint notice of proposed rulemaking,12 the SEC and CFTC requested comment on whether the application of the customer account statement and confirmation rules should depend on the type of account in which security futures are held (e.g., in a securities account at a broker/dealer, or a futures account at an FCM).13 The proposed rule change adopts what appears to be the resolution of this issue-namely, that the customer account statement and confirmation rules will apply based upon the type of account used for the security futures.
+Thus, the paragraphs of the security futures rule pertaining to customer account statements and confirmations apply only to security futures held in securities accounts.
 Fully registered firms that hold security futures in an FCM account would follow the rules of the CFTC addressing customer account statements and confirmations.